w601sxs/easy-ml-pocs/content/preprocessing/deepar/_index.md

 ### Data formatting

-Let say your data is currently in train-data.csv file and looks like below:
+Let's say your data is currently in train-data.csv file and looks like below:

 ```html
 timestamp, target, cat